digitalocean/sample-nodejs/README.md

 You can view your application's logs by following these steps:
 1. Visit the app dashboard at https://cloud.digitalocean.com/appsail
-1. Navigate to the nodejs-demo app
+1. Navigate to the sample-nodejs app
 1. Click "Logs"

-Alternatively, from your terminal while inside your top level application directory (e.g. nodejs-demo), run:
+Alternatively, from your terminal while inside your top level application directory (e.g. sample-nodejs), run:

 	sail get logs --recent